bio Teaching/Advising Projects Publications CV Education Past

 change using novel sensor-based technologies.

-In the spring of 2022, I am teaching HSCI 4740 Section 2: Health Science Capstone: Active Transportation via Cycling.
-I think it is going to be a lot of fun for students interested in bicycling and health and how technology could play a role in improving wellness.
+In the spring of 2023, I will again be teaching HSCI 4740 Section TBD: Health Science Capstone: Active Transportation via Cycling.
+The course wil be a lot of fun for Health Science capstone students interested in bicycling and health and how technology could play a role in improving wellness.

 I am open to the possibility of advising students interested in directed studies on mobile/wearable computing or sensing projects (including using smartphones, smartwatches, Google Glass, a virtual bicycle simulator, or in-home sensors) as well as health projects that explore new ways of measuring or motivating behavior change.
 Contact me if you are interested and check out the pages on getting involved on my research group's site.